raceintospace/raceintospace/README.md

     $ cmake -G Xcode ..
     $ open raceintospace.xcodeproj

-Easy.
-On my system, the Makefile-driven build can find `/usr/local/{include,lib}` by default, while Xcode cannot.
-This is solved by adding the appropriate header and library search paths to the generated project.
 Be careful that libpng uses either the OSX-provided library/headers or Homebrew-provided library/headers; mixing them produces warnings on stderr as well as spectacular crashes.

 Note that the resulting executables are dynamically linked against the